Tropical complexes: Degenerations and their tropical complexes

+This section defines tropical complexes as combinatorial objects and explains their construction from a degeneration.
+We begin by discussing the combinatorial properties of degenerations.

-Before giving the intrinsic definition of a tropical complex, we first consider the case of a tropical complex coming from a strict degeneration.
-We will say that a \defi{strict degeneration} is a regular scheme~$\X$ which is flat and proper over a discrete valuation ring~$R$, and such that the special fiber $\X_0$ is a reduced simple normal crossing divisor.
-In Section~\ref{sec:non-strict}, we will give some generalizations where $\X_0$ is only assumed to be a reduced normal crossing divisor, in which case we call $\X$ simply a \defi{degeneration}.
-Throughout this paper, we assume that the residue field of the discrete valuation ring~$R$ is algebraically closed.
+We use \defi{degeneration} to refer to a regular scheme $\X$ which is flat and proper over a discrete valuation ring $R$, and such that the special fiber $\X_0$ is a reduced simple normal crossing divisor.
+In addition, we always assume that the residue field of the discrete valuation ring~$R$ is algebraically closed.

-We will write $\X_\eta$ for the generic fiber of a degeneration~$\X$, and $n$ will denote the dimension of this general fiber.
-If $R$ contains a field of characteristic~$0$, then starting from any smooth proper variety~$\X_\eta$ over the fraction field of~$R$, it is possible to find a degeneration~$\X$, possibly after a ramified extension, by the semistable reduction theorem of Knudsen, Mumford, and Waterman~\cite[p.~53]{kkmsd}.
+We will write $\X_\eta$ for the generic fiber of a degeneration~$\X$, and $n$ will denote the dimension of $\X_\eta$, which we will also call the relative dimension of $\X$.
+If $R$ contains a field of characteristic~$0$, then starting from any smooth proper variety~$\X_\eta$ over the fraction field of~$R$, it is possible to find a degeneration~$\X$, possibly after a ramified extension, by the semistable reduction theorem of Knudsen, Mumford, and Waterman~\cite{kkmsd}*{p.~53}.

-The dual complex of the strict degeneration~$\X$ is a $\Delta$-complex which encodes the combinatorics of the intersections between components of the special fiber~$\X_0$.
-For details on $\Delta$-complexes, we refer to~\cite[Sec.~2.1]{hatcher} or to~\cite[Def.~2.44]{kozlov}, where the equivalent notion of ``gluing data for a triangulated space'' is defined.
-However, in brief, the data of a~$\Delta$-complex consists of a collection of $k$-dimensional simplices, for each $k \geq 0$, and for each index $0 \leq i \leq k$ a face map from the $k$-dimensional simplices to the $(k-1)$-dimensional simplices, satisfying a compatibility condition.
+The dual complex of the degeneration~$\X$ is a $\Delta$-complex which encodes the combinatorics of the intersections between components of the special fiber~$\X_0$.
+For details on $\Delta$-complexes, we refer to~\cite{hatcher}*{Sec.~2.1} or to~\cite{kozlov}*{Def.~2.44}, where it is called the ``gluing data for a triangulated space.''
+In brief, the data of a~$\Delta$-complex consists of a finite set for each $k \geq 0$, called the set of $k$-dimensional simplices, and for each index $0 \leq i \leq k$ a face map $d_{k,i}$ from the $k$-dimensional simplices to the $(k-1)$-dimensional simplices, satisfying the compatibility condition that $d_{k-1,i} \circ d_{k,j} = d_{k-1,j-1} \circ d_{k,i}$ for all $0 \leq i < j \leq k$.
 We will always indicate the set of $k$-dimensional simplices with a subscript, such as $\Delta_k$.
 The face map indicates how to glue the faces of a topological simplices, from which a $\Delta$-complex specifies a topological space, its geometric realization.
-In this paper, we will not distinguish between the combinatorial data of a $\Delta$-complex and its geometric realization.
+In this paper, we will not usually distinguish between the combinatorial data of a $\Delta$-complex and its geometric realization.